 Responsive vs static web design

-When people ask the polarity between responsive vs adaptive design, static web design also becomes a part of the conversation.
+When people ask about the polarity between responsive vs adaptive design, static web design also becomes a part of the conversation.
 In the past, static web design, as the name suggests, is relatively straightforward: the element sizes in pixels are fixed.
-It is recognised as one of the swiftest and most elementary design to employ because it contains a single version of the layout.
+It is recognized as one of the swiftest and most elementary designs to employ because it contains a single version of the layout.
 The breakpoint of 800px had been a popular choice at the time as it represented the only available screen size of the majority of computers.

 It’s critical to design the website for varying devices, but it gets complicated when designing for multiple browsers.
-Each browser has it’s own version and renders sites as per their norms.
-The trickier part is that layouts for multiple versions of various require catering as you everybody does not possess the latest version.
+Each browser has its own version and renders sites as per their norms.
+The trickier part is that layouts for multiple versions of various require catering as everybody does not possess the latest version.
 So it’s vital that the design works and responds to a variety of browser versions.